-Good leavers: examples include: disability, ill-health, retirement and redundancy (redundancy could also be classified as bad leaver)
+Good leavers: examples include: disability, ill health, retirement, and redundancy (redundancy could also be classified as a bad leaver)

 As well as your classification as a good or bad leaver having an impact on your ability to retain your share options, some policies and contracts also make a distinction between vested and unvested share options.

 Vested share options: are those that you already have the right to exercise (i.e. you could already purchase the shares).

 Unvested share options: are those you have been granted the right to exercise at some future date or upon fulfilment of a condition, which has not yet been met.

 Often, good leavers are entitled to exercise vested options, but not unvested options.

 Can your employer remove your access to share options?

 Most employers cleverly integrate the right to override the provisions of the share scheme under certain circumstances and retract your share options.

 An example of when an employer could retract your share options is that of post-termination restrictive covenants: